maxtoroq/maxtoroq.github.io/index.md

 # {{ page.title }}

 Programming is hard because **we don't have the right tools**.
 Even new technologies are based on old ideas.
 Code is not the answer, it's the workaround.
 Classes is where code goes to die, where knowledge goes to waste.
-We spend too much time dealing with tools, writing code that gets rewritten after a couple of years. ***Declarative* is the answer**. *[Read more...](/p/about-me.html)*
+We spend too much time dealing with tools, writing code that gets rewritten after a couple of years. ***Declarative* is the answer**.

 ## Projects